gbeckers/Darr/docs/tutorial.rst

 To see the files that correspond to a Darr array, see the example arrays in the source `repo <https://github.com/gbeckers/Darr/tree/master/examplearrays>`__.

+See `Reading data in other environments <readcode>`__ for more information on the languages that Darr can generate read code snippets for.

 Note that this way Darr arrays are widely and easily readable without Darr or Python, but the easiest of course is still to use Darr if that is available.

 .. _fromnumpy: